TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 **46\.
 PROVISIONS SPECIFIC TO .LA REGISTRATIONS**

-You ackknowlege and agree to obey, comply with and be bound by any and all registry rules, polices and agreements and any and all updates, revisions and modifications thereto, for this ccTLD, which may be found here.
+You acknowledge and agree to obey, comply with and be bound by any and all registry rules, polices and agreements and any and all updates, revisions and modifications thereto, for this ccTLD, which may be found here.

 **47\. provisions specific to .me registrationS**